YujinMatsutoya/2019_BBCSounds_Cucumber_Selenium_Java/README.md

-## Yujin Matsutoya: BBC Sounds Candidate Test
+## Yujin Matsutoya: BBC Sounds Candidate Test 2019

+A demonstration of automating the BBC Sounds website using Cucumber and Selenium in Java.

 ## Prerequisites
 *IntelliJ IDE